|

 1864 |

-May is registered to stay in Nausslitz near
+is registered to stay in Nausslitz near Dresden.
+Nothing is

-Dresden.
-Nothing is known about this time.
-In the second half of the year he
+known about this time.
+In the second half of the year he most

-most probably trails a theater group through Saxony and maintains as well
+probably trails a theater group through Saxony and maintains

 Naußlitz bei Dresden |